-The comparison of modelled and measured SO_2 concentrations in 2016 at the monitoring site locations is shown in Figure 2-4.
-The agreement between measured and modelled SO_2 concentrations in 2016 was less favourable than for other pollutants.
-There is a reasonable agreement between modelled and measured annual mean SO_2 concentrations at Narberth and Port Talbot Margam.
-Cardiff Centre and Wrexham fail on the annual mean.
-Wrexham have fair agreement on hourly and daily measures.
-The model significantly under-predicts the SO2 measured concentrations at Cardiff Centre.
+The comparison of modelled and measured SO_2 concentrations in 2017 at the monitoring site locations is shown in Figure 2-4.
+The agreement between measured and modelled SO_2 concentrations in 2017 was less favourable than for other pollutants.
+Only Port Talbot Margam shows a reasonable agreement between modelled and measured annual mean SO_2 concentrations.
+Narberth and Wrexham have fair agreement on hourly and daily measures.
+The model over-predicts the SO_2 measured concentrations at Cardiff Centre, in contrast, in 2016 the model was found to be under-predicting SO_2 concentrations at Cardiff Centre.